Page contents

 Most cafés offer a variety of stimulating activities, such as arts and craft, quizzes, painting, sing-alongs and music therapy.

-What are the benefits of a memory café?
+What are the benefits of a memory cafe?

 Living with dementia and the difficulties it can bring can sometimes trigger depression.
 Depression is more common in people with dementia than those of the same age who do not have dementia.
-Visiting a memory café regularly to get support and take part in stimulating activities with other people can help you combat the depression.

 Meeting other people in similar situations can curb feelings of loneliness and isolation.